underscoren/calendarscrape/README.md

  - From the dropdown, select "From URL"
  - Paste the link, and click "Add Calendar"

-Typically, calendars are synced daily.

-With outlook you can manually sync by clicking the sync button at the top of the "Mail" app.
-I'm not sure how gmail does it.
+Typically, calendars are synced every few hours.
+From some basic investigation, there does not seem to be a way to manually force the calendar to sync.

+If you know how, feel free to let me know.

-## Option 2: Manually create ics file
+## Option 2: Manual

+### Browser

 Get the Tampermonkey extension for your browser.